fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

 Node name of the entity.
-For example, host name.
+For example, Hostname.

 </dd>
 <dt>services</dt>